aramseries/resume/neededfiles/Readme.md

 # Needed files

 We need these files to render our CV/Resume.
+We can change them with a few knowledge in HTML and CSS.